Updated September 27, 2022

 Virtual reality is a computer-generated environment that enables immersion of the users in a virtual world (realistic or not).
-In a business setting, this can mean being fully immersed in the data of a 3D application through different display technologies - HMDs, powerwalls or CAVE, and see how to improve a product before having to make expansive physical prototypes.
+In a business setting, it means being fully immersed in the data of a 3D application through different display technologies - HMDs, powerwalls or CAVE, and see how to improve a product before having to make expansive physical prototypes.

-In this article, we will talk about the overall use of virtual reality in the industry, and how different sectors can benefit from introducing VR in their processes, such as:
+Throughout this guide, we will talk about the overall use of virtual reality by industrials, and how different sectors can benefit from introducing VR in their processes, such as:

 - Architecture and construction

 Of course, the use of virtual reality in businesses isn't limited to these sectors.
 So, we will feature other sectors where VR helps your business and some best practices for enterprise virtual reality.